Take action on prevalence of opioid and/or crack cocaine use

 Addiction can lead to or exacerbate depression and put those addicted in traumatic situations when under the influence of the substance or when seeking funds or drugs themselves.
 These cases can include overdose, assault, illness, violence, prostitution, and injury.

-Short-term effects of drugs and alcohol include impulsive behaviour, but long-term exposure to these substances can lead to conditions such as anxiety, depression, and serious mental illnesses, all of which heighten risk of suicide.
+Short term effects of drugs and alcohol include impulsive behaviour, but long term exposure to these substances can lead to conditions such as anxiety, depression, and serious mental illnesses, all of which heighten risk of suicide.

 It is also known that drugs and alcohol can be a major factor in the actual act of suicide.
-Many people that have committed suicide have been under the influence of either drugs or alcohol, which may have caused them to be impulsive or reduced their inhibitions.
+Many people that have completed suicide have been under the influence of either drugs or alcohol, which may have caused them to be impulsive or reduced their inhibitions.

 Access to high quality substance misuse services are crucial in supporting people to recover from addiction and to manage their lives in as safe and stable way as possible.

 Since 2013, when public health functions, including the commissioning of substance misuse services moved from the NHS to councils, public health budgets have been massively cut by central government and then added to by some councils who have shifted grant away from addictions services.

 1. Increase funding to local public health commissioners and ring-fence money for addiction services

 1. Ensure you follow guidelines and invest in commissioning excellent substance misuse services

 Public Health England provides excellent guidelines[ii] on commissioning substance misuse services which are vital to support better outcomes for the whole community.